ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/09_lisa.png)

 Three years in the works, Apple Lisa starts to get a shape.
 Rumours about it start spreading around the industry, naming it an upcoming Xerox Star competitor.
-Journalists are thrilled to learn that it probably will support a mouse (which was invented a long ago, but was not a common accesory just yet).
+Journalists are thrilled to learn that it probably will support a mouse (which was invented a long ago, but was not a common accessory just yet).

 </div>